duckdb/duckdb-web/docs/sql/aggregates.md

 When the `DISTINCT` clause is provided, only distinct values are considered in the computation of the aggregate.
 This is typically used in combination with the `COUNT` aggregate to get the number of distinct elements; but it can be used together with any aggregate function in the system.

+When the `ORDER BY` clause is provided, the values being aggregated are sorted before applying the function.
+Usually this is not important, but there are some order-sensitive aggregates that can have indeterminate results (e.g., `first`, `last`, `list` and `string_agg`).
+These can be made deterministic by ordering the arguments.
+For order-insensitive aggregates, this clause is parsed but ignored.

 ## General Aggregate Functions
 The table below shows the available general aggregate functions.